SystemsApproach/5G/arch.rst

 in turn.

 Before getting to those details, :numref:`Figure %s <fig-cups>` redraws components from :numref:`Figure %s <fig-cellular>` to highlight two important distinctions.
-The first is that the eNB (which we will refer to as the Base Station from here on) has an analog component (depicted by an antenna) and a digital component (depicted by a processor).
+The first is that the eNB (which we will refer to as the Base Station from here on) has an analog component (depicted by an antenna) and a digital component (depicted by a processor pair).
 The second is that the Mobile Core is partitioned into a *Control Plane* and *User Plane*, which is similar to the control/data plane split that someone familiar with the Internet would recognize.
-(3GPP also recently introduced a corresponding acronym—\ *CUPS, Control and User Plane Separation*—to denote this idea).
+(3GPP also recently introduced a corresponding acronym—\ *CUPS, Control and User Plane Separation*—to denote this idea.)
 The importance of these two distinctions will become clear in the following discussion.

 .. _fig-cups:
 .. figure:: figures/Slide02.png